-The proposed map is consistent with applicable 2007 General Plan and the North Village Specific Plan (NVSP) because the proposed condominium hotel use is a permitted use in the Plaza Resort (PR) and Specialty Lodging (SL) districts of the North Village Specific Plan and is consistent with intended uses described in the General Plan Land Use description for the NVSP.
-The General Plan land use description for the NVSP states that the designation is intended to create a visitororiented entertainment, retail, and lodging district with uses including hotels, and similar visitor accommodations along with supporting restaurants, retail and services.
+The proposed map is consistent with the applicable 2007 General Plan and the North Village Specific Plan (NVSP) because the proposed resort condominium use is permitted use in the Resort General (RG) district of the North Village Specific Plan.
+The project is consistent with intended uses described in the General Plan Land Use description for the NVSP, which describes the NVSP designation as an area intended to create a visitor-oriented entertainment, retail, and lodging district with uses including hotels, and similar visitor accommodations along with supporting restaurants, retail and services.

-The proposed map would subdivide the proposed condominium hotel use for 15 forsale residential condominium units and a hotel.
+The proposed Tentative Map would subdivide the proposed resort condominium use for 118 whole ownership resort condominium units and common areas.
 The project is also consistent with all of the applicable development standards prescribed by the NVSP, including, but not limited to, building area, site coverage, snow storage, building height, setbacks, and parking, and all utilities and access roadways can be improved and/or extended to service the project area.